23 Zip Tie Hacks That Make DIYing a Cinch

 Fix a Screwy Electrical Box

-I recently had to deal with a loose receptacle inside a plastic electrical box.
-It turned out the screw holes in the box were stripped.
-To fix the problem, I slipped small zip ties into the stripped holes, which allowed me to tighten the screws until snug. — Stan Stegelman.
-Plus: Check out our top tips for DIY electrical wiring.
+If you find a loose receptacle inside a plastic electrical box due to stripped screw holes, you can fix it with zip ties.
+Just slip small zip ties into the stripped holes, which will allow you to tighten the screws until snug.
+Check out our top tips for DIY electrical wiring.

 Easy Knob-and-Tube Insulation Fix